Glass Museum Murano (Venice)

 The normal admission to the glass museum of Venice on the island Murano is 12 Euro.
 There are discounted tickets, for example, for pupils and students (9.50 euros).
 Children under the age of 6 do not have to pay admission.
 In addition, family tickets and a combination ticket with the top museum Burano (together same as just the glass museum Murano 12 euros) are sold.
 Burano is a neighbouring island of Murano.

-In the high season (April to October) 10 am to 6 pm, in the rest of the year one hour less (10 am to 5 pm).
+In the high season (April to October) 10 am to 6 pm, in the rest of the year 10 am to 4:30 pm.
 As far as we know there is no rest day.

 Larger groups may be able to arrange other opening hours on request.